rsankar9/SMRDataProcessing/songbird_data_analysis/README.md

 ##README

-This folder contains generic functions used in other scripts.
+- This folder contains generic functions used in other scripts for processing of SMR files.
+- To use, import package.